Plattar/plattar-ar-adapter/docs/integrations/configurator-integration.md

 The Configurator exposes a set of interfaces and functionality that allows switching product states, loading existing configuration states and launching AR functionality for IOS and Android devices.

-As of version `1.154.1` The SDK makes configuration as the default embed type.
+As of version `1.154.1` The SDK makes the Configurator as the default embed type.

 ### Node Attributes